vshosting/clouddns/README.md

 You can get access tokens for communication with CloudDNS API by logging in against the customer administration API.

 Complete documentation for CloudDNS API: https://admin.vshosting.cloud/clouddns/swagger/ \
-Endpoints for CloudDNS API are available at https://admin.vshosting.cloud/clouddns/api/public/

-Complete documentation for customer administration API: https://admin.vshosting.cloud/api/public/swagger/ \
+Complete documentation for customer administration API: https://admin.vshosting.cloud/api/public/swagger/
-Endpoints for customer administration API are available at https://admin.vshosting.cloud/api/public/

 ## API usage examples